 Born in Indiana, Larry French is a writer and photographic artist based in Los Angeles, California.
 He first studied photography during the early years of UCLA’s fine art photography program, primarily under Robert Heinecken but also briefly with Robert Fichter.
 He continued his photographic studies at Art Center College of Design under Max Yavno.

 His essays and short stories have been widely published appearing in many publications and anthologies including the Harper Collins Guide to College Reading and the Norton Anthology of Short Fiction.

-I was a hunter, born and raised in the farm country of Indiana.
-When I was 10 or 11 my father began taking me target shooting.
-By the time I was twelve I was hunting by my fathers side with my own rifle and shotgun.
-We hunted as far south as Kentucky and up through the length of Indiana and into upper Michigan.
+I was raised to be a hunter.
+When I was ten or eleven my father began taking me target shooting.
+By the time I was twelve I was hunting by my father’s side with my own rifle and shotgun.
+We hunted small game as far south as Kentucky and up through the length of Indiana and into upper Michigan.
 I was good at it.
-Not just the shooting, but moving quietly through the woods and fields, all senses alert, looking, hearing, even smelling.
+Not just the shooting, but moving quietly through the woods and fields, all senses alert, looking, hearing even smelling.
 I never felt more alive than when I was hunting and dreaded the end of each season.
-I loved it and, for about five years, I lived for it.
-Then just after I turned seventeen something happened.
-It had been building and one afternoon after a day in the field I realized I didn’t like the killing.
-And I never hunted again.
-But I missed everything about it, everything except the killing.
+I loved it but I did not love the killing part.
+In the end it became too much and so I quit hunting when I turned eighteen.
+I missed everything about it though, everything except the killing.

-My hunting ground is different now.
-Instead of the hills, woods and fields of the Midwest I find myself moving quietly through the early morning light in a cemetery in Taos, a boulevard in Paris or a back alley in LA’s Chinatown.
-The animals I am hunting now are made of wild light and long shadows.
+My hunting ground now is very different from the hills, woods and fields of the Midwest of my youth.
+I find myself moving slowly through the early morning light in a cemetery in Taos, a boulevard in Paris or a back alley in LA’s Chinatown.
+The animals I hunt today are made of wild light and long shadows.
 They are difficult to find and I often sense them long before I see them.
 They are always moving, fast and usually out of range but they leave tracks in the air for me to follow.